Location: East and South of the State Capitol Building and Capitol Park, Sacramento, California

 As designed, this project exceeds the minimum 1998 energy efficiency standards mandated in Title 24 by 30 percent.
 It also integrates daylighting techniques into building envelopes, improves building ventilation, incorporates recycled-content products with low or zero volatile organic compounds (VOC), and uses water efficient irrigation and plumbing systems.
 As modeled, this project is forecasted to save taxpayers $400,000 annually in energy savings alone.

-Capitol Area East End Complex
+Web Site: Capitol Area East End Complex

 Case Study: Capitol Area East End Office Complex: A New California Standard